«Purchase & Licence»

 How do I rename, delete, or assign my own preset I created?

-You can delete it, rename it and assign it in the preset manager by clicking on the pen icon (menu: Window-Preset manager, shortcut: Ctrl+L).
+You can delete it, rename it and assign it in the preset manager by clicking on the pen icon (menu: Window-Preset manager, shortcut: L).
 Right click on the specific preset you created.

 Can I hide specific instruments in the preset list?

 Yes.
-Click on the pen icon (menu: Window-Preset manager, shortcut: Ctrl+L) to open the preset manager.
+Click on the pen icon (menu: Window-Preset manager, shortcut: L) to open the preset manager.
 You will then see a list of all presets.
 On the right side, you can select the instruments you want to hide/unhide.
 You can hide/unhide all factory instruments (provided as default instruments) by selecting another instrument bank on the lower right corner in the preset manager.
-You can hide/unhide add-on instruments in the Options - Add-ons window.
+You can hide/unhide instruments in the Options - Instruments window.

 Can I hide specific presets of an instrument?

 Yes.
-In the preset manager, you can create your own customizeable instrument bank.
+In the preset manager, you can create your own customized instrument bank.
 You can save those presets you want to work with there and choose only to show that bank.
-You can watch a tutorial on how to work with the preset manager here.
+You can watch a tutorial on how to work with the preset manager here

 What is the point of using instrument banks?